stolostron/cluster-backup-operator/config/samples/policy/README.md

 The  `oadp-hdr-app-install` installs velero and configures the connection to the storage.

 The  `oadp-hdr-app-install-report` reports on any runtime or configuration error.

+#### Prereq for placing this policy on the hub

+<b>Important:</b>

+If the hub is one of the clusters where this policy will be placed, and the `backupNS=open-cluster-management-backup` then first enable cluster-backup on `MultiClusterHub`.

+The MultiClusterHub resource looks for the cluster-backup option and if set to false, it uninstalls OADP from the `open-cluster-management-backup` and deletes the namespace.

 ### Apply the Install report policy